 2225 East Randol Mill Road, Suite 200

 Mothers Against Drunk Driving – This national nonprofit organizations aims to prevent individuals from drinking and driving, stop drunk driving, prevent accidents that can result from driving under the influence, and provides support to individuals who are victims of an alcohol-related accident.

-Contact Law Offices of Richard C. McConathy today for a consultation about your first DUI in Dallas, Fort Worth, Denton, McKinney, or the surrounding communities.
+Contact The Law Offices of Richard C. McConathy today for a consultation about your first DUI in Dallas, Fort Worth, Denton, McKinney, or the surrounding communities.
 Richard McConathy is an experienced Dallas DWI attorney who will make every effort to help you avoid the most serious penalties and repercussions.

-Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a free consultation about your alleged first DWI in Dallas County, Denton County, Collin County or Tarrant County.
+Contact The Law Offices of Richard C. McConathy at (972) 233-5700 for a free consultation about your alleged first DWI in Dallas County, Denton County, Collin County or Tarrant County.